About Altonah

 The Altonah Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Duchesne County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Altonah, Utah residents are available through the local police department and authorized providers in Duchesne County.
+Fingerprinting services for Altonah, Utah residents are available through local police (where present) and authorized providers in Duchesne County.
 Services cover background checks, professional licensing, and employment screening.
+Contact local police (where present) or the Duchesne County Sheriff's Office for scheduling and fees.

 To register to vote in Altonah, Utah, residents can register online through the Utah Lieutenant Governor's website, by mail, or in person at the Duchesne County elections office.
 Utah requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Utah Lieutenant Governor's voter lookup tool.
 For local municipal elections in Altonah, contact the Duchesne County Clerk's office for schedules and ballot information.